advancedresearch/advancedresearch.github.io/blog/2018-04-01-new-theoretical-breakthrough-in-dynamic-graphs-paves-way-for-large-scale-realistic-virtual-worlds.md

 This is unlike an oct-tree where you know for certain that the content is optimized.
 Basically, the problem is to predict when the graph is "good enough" for interactive use.

-Using a simple, un-optimized algorithm, I found out was that there is a way to predict how many iterations it take to optimize the network.
+Using a simple, un-optimized algorithm, I found out was that there is a way to predict how many iterations it takes to optimize the network.

 For a network of `N` nodes and `4` links per node,
 the steps requires is approximately `2 * N * ln(N)`.